Android Phone Keeps Turning Off? Here is How To Easily Fix It

-The process to booting into Safe Mode varies from manufacturer to manufacturer.
+The process of booting into Safe Mode varies from manufacturer to manufacturer.
 The most common way is to hold the power button to bring the power menu and tap and hold on “Power Off” button until “boot in Safe Mode” prompt shows up.
 Confirming this prompt will restart the phone in Safe Mode.
+Holding the volume down button while the phone is starting can also open up Safe Mode, which is good when the phone isn’t starting at all.
 If this doesn’t work for you, then search online for the method to boot your particular device in Safe Mode to get an answer.

 Once inside Safe Mode, check whether the phone is randomly shutting down or not.
 If the problem is fixed, then it must be a new added rogue application that is causing the issue.
 While still in the Safe Mode, move to the applications section in your phone settings and uninstall all the newly added applications.
 Make sure to delete all the apps after which the random shutdown issue arised.